OglesbyArt/Artist.java/README.md

 	System.out.println ("\t" + e);
     }

-  }  // delete
+  }
     //Desc:uses the last name and the first name of an artist to find a record
     //     in the file
     //Post:
     //Return: returns true if record is found or false if record is not found public int findFashionabilityValue(String afirstname, String alastname)
     {
-  // find locates a given investment record if it exists.
-  // Returns true if the investment is located, otherwise false.
+    // find locates a given investment record if it exists. // Returns true if the investment is located, otherwise false. try { File artistFile = new File ("artist.dat"); boolean found = false; int fashionability=0; if (artistFile.exists()) { RandomAccessFile inFile = new RandomAccessFile (artistFile, "r");
-        try
-        {
-            File artistFile = new File ("artist.dat");
-            boolean found = false;
-            int fashionability=0;
-            if (artistFile.exists())
-            {
-                RandomAccessFile inFile = new RandomAccessFile (artistFile, "r");

                 while (!found && (inFile.getFilePointer()!=inFile.length()))
                 {